Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 <img align="right" src="documentation/pictures/JLink/JLinkWeb.png" width="440" alt="J-Link Control Panel">

-When a J-Link debugger has an active debug-session, for instance when it is being used as a programmer or when `JLinkRTTViewerExe` is running, the **J-Link Web Control Panel** can be accessed on [http://localhost:19080/](http://localhost:19080/).
+When a J-Link debugger has an active debug session, for instance when it is being used as a programmer or when `JLinkRTTViewerExe` is running, the **J-Link Web Control Panel** can be accessed on [http://localhost:19080/](http://localhost:19080/).
 This can be a very useful and intuitive tool where a lot of settings and functions can be easily accessed.
 The tab **RTT** can for example be used as a simple RTT-viewer.

 <br/>

 ## 4 - Debugging using UART vs Segger Real-Time Transfer (RTT)

-The next paragraphs serve as an introduction and summary of RTT functionality.
+The following sections serve as an introduction and summary of RTT functionality.
 A lot of the following information was taken from the [Segger RTT Wiki page](https://kb.segger.com/RTT).
 Refer to this page if more detailed information is required.

 <br/>

 ### 4.1 - Why use RTT and how does it work

 Some firmware developers debug using both **breakpoints** and a **UART connection**, the latter of which can be used for real-time code-flow information and displaying variable values. **Using UART however has a few disadvantages**.
 First of all two extra pin-connections are necessary (`TXD` and `RXD`), alongside the regular debugging pins.
-Using UART also means one looses a MCU peripheral, some RAM and FLASH space and precious clock-cycles.
+Using UART also means one looses an MCU peripheral, some RAM and flash space and precious clock-cycles.
 <!-- For a recent project I didn't have a single UART peripheral available for debugging purposes, so I couldn't use my self-written low-level UART debugging library [dbprint](https://github.com/Fescron/dbprint). -->

 <!-- I wrote [dbprint](https://github.com/Fescron/dbprint) in a way that it didn't need any external libraries, apart from the MCU-specific UART reading/writing functionality.
 All of the value-translations, like printing `uint32_t` in *decimal* or *hexadecimal* notation, were done with self-written functions.
 While it is interesting to understand everything that's going on *under-the-hood*, there are some limitations to this.
 A lot of time was spend creating the functions and the ability to *port* the code to a different MCU was not really kept in mind from the start.
 Printing `float` values is up until now also not possible. -->

 <!-- Because of the rather MCU-specific [dbprint](https://github.com/Fescron/dbprint) code and the fact that I did not have a spare UART connection for a recent project, I looked for another way to do **printf debugging**. -->

-If one looks for other *feedback* solutions **Single Wire Output (SWO)** can come to mind.
+If one searches for other *feedback* mechanisms **Single Wire Output (SWO)** can come to mind.
 Not all ARM-cores however support this functionality, meaning it is unfortunately not a *one size fits all* solution.
 If one however has a [Segger J-Link debugger](https://www.segger.com/products/debug-probes/j-link/) it is possible to use [Segger Real-Time Transfer (RTT)](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer).
 This supports all target processors which allow background memory access, such as the **Cortex-M** and Renesas RX devices.
-Support for targets without this functionality is also being added (Cortex-A/R and RISC-V), be sure to check the [Segger RTT Wiki page (Modes)](https://kb.segger.com/RTT#RTT_operation_Modes) for more information regarding this.
+Support for targets without this functionality (Cortex-A/R and RISC-V) is also being added, be sure to check the [Segger RTT Wiki page (Modes)](https://kb.segger.com/RTT#RTT_operation_Modes) for more information regarding this.

-With [Segger Real-Time Transfer (RTT)](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer) it is possible to have a very high-speed bidirectional connection to a target device, which can be used to transfer debug information.
+With Segger RTT it is possible to have a very high-speed bidirectional connection to a target device, which can be used to transfer debug information.
 This can be done **without affecting the MCU's real-time behavior** and **without any additional connections alongside those for programming**.
 The [RTT implementation code](https://github.com/adfernandes/segger-rtt) writes data to or reads data from special defined memory blocks in the target's memory (*RTT buffers*).
-These can be found by a [J-Link debugger](https://www.segger.com/products/debug-probes/j-link/) in the target's known RAM regions because the control block contains a special `ID`.
+These can be found by a J-Link debugger in the target's known RAM regions because the control block contains a special *ID*.
 The debugger can subsequently read data from and write data to these specific memory blocks, to facilitate the bidirectional connection.

 <br/>